google/clspv/docs/OpenCLCOnVulkan.md

   `SpecId` decoration on the integer constant that specficies the array size.
   (This number is always at least 3 so that specialization IDs 0, 1, and 2 can be use for the workgroup size dimensions along `x`, `y`, and `z`.)

+Module-wide specialization constants are specified as follows:
+- `spec_constant` to describe the use of a module-wide specialization constant
+- specialization constant type (e.g x dimension of WorkgroupSize)
+- `spec_id`
+- the SpecId value

 Notes: Each pointer-to-local argument is assigned its own array type and specialization constant to size the array.
 Unless you override the